zpm-zsh/zpm/README.md

   * [ ] Now `zpm load`, `zpm upgrade` or `zpm subcommand` will complete only one argument

 ## Changelog

+* next
+  * Added posibility to use mirrors for GitHub/Gitlab/Bitbucket

 * 3.4
   * Added GNU Parallel